benfinkelshtein/benfinkelshtein.github.io/_news/5_microsoft.md

 related_posts: false
 ---

-Started internship at Microsoft HQ (Redmond, USA) on solving graph ML problems with Agents
+Started an internship at Microsoft Research US HQ on the capabilities of LLMs in processing graph information